 Blu Tack, commonly known as Sticky tack, is ideal for putting up posters, holding photo frames in place, and hanging decorative items without the need to drill or make holes in the wall.
-However, removing leftover Blu Tack is a complex operation, and you’re more often than not left with a sticky, difficult-to-clean mess.
-The oils in the Blu Tack can leave some unsightly stains.
+However, removing leftover Blu Tack Marks is a complex operation, and you’re more often than not left with a sticky, difficult-to-clean mess.
+The oils in the Blu Tack can leave some unsightly stains resulting in Blu Tack Marks on the walls.
 The good news is that we’ve discovered several simple techniques for removing Blu Tack without damaging your paint or wallpaper.

 Use Blu Tack to blot it

 Blu-Tack can leave weird tiny lumps of Blu-Tack about the area if it does not come away clean.
-Fortunately, extra Blu-Tack can generally fix this.
+Extended Blu-Tack can generally fix this.

 Using the Blu-Tack that you removed, try blotting the area.
-It will be more challenging to remove the straggler blobs if the Blu-Tack is warm and mushy.
-Place the Blu-Tack in the freezer until it hardens, then blot the affected area once again.
-Make sure you don’t peel the Blu-Tack away too rapidly, or you’ll risk ripping the paint off the wall, which we don’t want.
+Place the Blu-Tack in the freezer until it hardens, then blot the affected area again.
+Ensure you don’t peel the Blu-Tack away too rapidly, or you’ll risk ripping the paint off the wall, which we don’t want.
+Removing the straggler blobs will be more challenging if the Blu-Tack is warm and mushy.

 Use a Citrus Stain Remover

-Blu-Tack has a bad habit of leaving an oily stain behind, but this is readily remedied using a citrus-based stain remover.
+Blu-Tack has a bad habit of leaving an oily stain behind, but this is readily remedied using a citrus-based cleaner stain.
 You may use a commercially available citrus-based chemical cleaner or create your own using white vinegar, dishwashing liquid, lemon juice, and water if you don’t have access to one.

 Apply the solution to the stain with a clean sponge (or cotton bud for minor areas), wait a few minutes, and wipe away with a clean towel.
 It’s always a good idea to test any cleaning solutions on a tiny, inconspicuous part of the wall first to ensure they won’t harm your paint.